Saksham-sri/Breast-Cancer-Prediction/README.md

 The dataset used for this project is the Breast Cancer Wisconsin (Diagnostic) Data Set.
 This dataset contains features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 The features describe characteristics of the cell nuclei present in the image.

-## Contact

-For any questions or feedback, please feel free to contact me <a href ="https://divyanshu0212.github.io/Divyanshu_Ranjan_Singh.github.io/">Divyanshu Ranjan Singh</a>